kkurian/top3/README.md

 # top3

-Simple text analysis to reveal the top 3 nouns and adjectives in a set of LinkedIn recommendations.
+Simple text analysis to reveal the top 3 adjectives in a set of LinkedIn recommendations.

 ## Quick Start